jrmartino/pass-grant-loader/README.md

 The application is provided as an executable jar file.
 The absolute path for the base directory COEUS_HOME must be provided as a command line option to java in order to inject it into the java context.
 The command line looks like this

-java -DCOEUS_HOME=full-path-to-base-directory -jar full-path-to-jar-file
+java -DCOEUS_HOME=full-path-to-base-directory -jar path-to-jar-file

 when we are taking the timestamp as the last line of the update timestamps file, or

-java -DCOEUS_HOME=full-path-to-base-directory -jar full-path-to-jar-file- -s "yyyy-mm-dd hh:mm:ss.0"
+java -DCOEUS_HOME=full-path-to-base-directory -jar path-to-jar-file- -s "yyyy-mm-dd hh:mm:ss.0"

-when invoking the application to process all updates occurring after the specified timestamps.
+when invoking the application to process all grant updates occurring after the specified timestamps.

 For example: